 When they first arrived at Arizona State University, Hilario Pio-Martinez and Victoria Chavez, two students from the Tohono O’odham Community College, felt intimidated.
 Neither is an engineer and they were embarking on a five-week, intensive photovoltaic technology research program as part of the Research Experience for Undergraduates through the Quantum Energy and Sustainable Solar Technologies Engineering Research Center.
+You can read from this post here to know about the research they conducted recently.

 “In the first week, we made a solar cell,” says Chavez, “It was really cool.”
 They joined about twenty undergraduate students from universities across the country for a unique experience to participate in real-world research, learning more about manufacturing solar cells on ASU’s industrial-scale pilot line in the Solar Power Lab.
+The local roofers in the area can also help with such solar power and lab installations.

 Led by ASU electrical engineering graduate students Guy Pickett and Tim Reblitz, students worked in teams on one aspect each week—learning the fabrication and analysis of technologies on commercial equipment.
 Teams were tasked with increasing cell efficiency by 1-2 percentage points.